 PhD candidates admitted to a PhD programme at UiO apply in StudentWeb

 Applicants who are not admitted to a PhD programme at UiO must apply for a right to study in SøknadsWeb before they can apply for PhD courses in medicine and health sciences.
-Deadline for applying for a right to study this course is 1 September.
+External applicants should apply for a right to study 3 weeks before the course application deadlines.

 Formal prerequisite knowledge